+Intangible assets consist of customer relationships, trade names and a non-competition agreement.
+The Company's definite-life intangible assets are being amortized on a straight-line basis over their estimated lives ranging from two to five years.
 The Company periodically evaluates whether events or changes in circumstances have occurred that indicate long-lived assets may not be recoverable.
 When such circumstances are present, the Company assesses whether the carrying value will be recovered through the expected undiscounted future cash flows resulting from the use and eventual disposition of the long-lived asset.
-In the event the sum of the expected undiscounted future cash flows is less than the carrying value of the long-lived asset, an impairment loss equal to the excess of the long-lived asset's carrying value over its fair value is recorded.
-The fair values of long-lived assets are based on the Company's own judgments about the assumptions that market participants would use in pricing the asset or on observable market data, when available.
+In the event the sum of the expected undiscounted future cash flows is less than the carrying value of the long-lived asset, an impairment loss equal to the excess of the long-lived asset's carrying value over its fair value is recorded in ASC 360-1-35.
+There were no impairment triggers during the year ended December 31, 2020.